THIS PAGE IS PART OF THE SECTION DEALING WITH

 ** NOTE :

-It was intended to include the charts for these two major brands, but to date ( October 2012 ) there has been no request from readers of the site for me to do so.
-It is nearly two years since the data was posted, so I assume that the current range of charts meets reader’s needs.
+It was intended to include the charts for these two major brands, but to date ( December 2014 ) there has been no request from readers of the site for me to do so.
+It is over four years since the data was posted, so I assume that the current range of charts meets reader’s needs.

 If I do further Aquarelle charts, It is my intention to show any difference between dry colour and wet colour for all aquarelles.

 Derwent Studio and Artists pencils share a colour range although the Studio pencils have fewer in the full set.